shenlab-sinai/ngsplot/example/README.txt

 ========Example for ChIP-seq data:========

-hesc.H3k27me3.1M.bam and hesc.H3k4me3.1M.bam are alignment files for two histone marks, H3k27me3 and H3k4me3, from the ENCODE project.
+hesc.H3k27me3.1M.bam and hesc.H3k4me3.1M.bam are alignment files for two histone marks, H3k27me3 and H3k4me3, from the ENCODE project. hesc.Input.1M. bam is an alignment file for DNA input.
 For demonstration purposes, I only kept 1M alignments for each file.

 1. First, I show a simple example of doing plot for one histone mark around TSS, this can be done easily using command: